divya-kanak/Today-I-Learned/README.md

 # Today I Learned

-We constantly learn new little things at everyday i tried to put this in this repo.
+We constantly learn new little things at everyday i tried to put those things in this repo.

 TILs are short Markdown documents (a few sentences + example code) explaining concepts, bits of syntax, commands, or tips we've recently learned.